davidlidebrandt/milestone-project-2/README.md

 class were extracted.
 This was done in multiple steps and after every step a console.log message was printed with the value of the variable in the current step to make sure it stored the correct value.

-* As the cards are flipped the .card class are removed, to make sure this worked as intented the this.className property was printed with the console.log function.
+* As the cards are flipped the .card class are removed, to make sure this worked as intended the this.className property was printed with the console.log function.

 * To check if the game is finished the localStorage "pairsleft" value was being decremented checked each time a pair was found.
 To make sure it decremented the value correctly a console.log message was being printed with the value.

-* The sound setting was tested by pressing the button and starting the game, both values were tested multiple times by going nack and forth and changing the order of on and off states.
+* The sound setting was tested by pressing the button and starting the game, both values were tested multiple times by going back and forth and changing the order of on and off states.
 No issues were found.

 * The modals in the main window were tested by opening and closing them multiple times, all worked fine.

-* The highscores feature was tested to work properly by playing the game and scoring different scores and checking that only the highest values were being printed.
+* The high scores feature was tested to work properly by playing the game and scoring different scores and checking that only the highest values were being printed.
 No problems found, only the right scores are being printed.

 * The leader board feature was being tested by adding scores to the database and checking to see which values were